 Counselor Secretary: Kellie Kolb

-The TSIA will be administered at Sinton H.S. once a month after completion of tutorials and teacher approval.
+The TSIA will be administered at Sinton H.S.

 The following are practice sites for the TSIA: